Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Introduction

 The following summarizes the main contributions of this paper.

-\begin{itemize} \item We present a transformer-based feature refinement module that effectively models temporal information in satellite image time series, leading to improved building representations. \item We introduce a new multi-task integration approach that represents segmentation and change outputs in Markov networks to find the most likely building map for each image in a time series using \textit{maximum a posteriori} (MAP) estimation. \item Experiments on two datasets, namely SpaceNet 7 and WUSU, show that the proposed continuous urban change detection method is more effective than related methods. \end{itemize}
+\begin{itemize} \item We introduce a continuous urban change detection model that produces change outputs for each consecutive image pair in SITS while leveraging the full temporal dimension of the time series. \item To enable continuous change detection, we present a transformer-based feature refinement module that effectively models temporal information in SITS.
+Importantly, our module preserves the temporal dimension of the representations, in contrast to existing temporal modules that collapse multi-temporal representations into a single one. \item We propose a new multi-task integration approach that represents segmentation and change outputs in Markov networks to find the optimal building maps time series based on the network outputs. \item Experiments on three datasets, namely SpaceNet 7, WUSU, and TSCD, show that the proposed continuous urban change detection method is more effective than related methods. \end{itemize}